titu1994/IDS-Course-Project/_posts/2018-03-02-weekly-report-4.md

 ### What I did

-- Experimented with Decision Trees and Random Forrests from Scikit
+- Scraped Wunderground API data for last 5 years
-- Experimented with simple XGBoost
+- Used RandomSearch to finetune XGBoost parameters
-- Explored ways to play around with text data using NLTK
+- Experimented with running MLP in Caffe2

 ### What I plan to do next week

-- Scrape Yelp and Wunderground (weather) data
+- Data integration with Pandas, Seaborn, and Dora
-- Use GridSearchCV, RandomizedSearchCV for parameter tuning for various ML models
+- Test out Keras implementations of regression models for crime prediction
 - Start on data visualization libraries

 ### Blocks or impediments to the plan for next week

-- The main issue will be scraping the Yelp and Wunderground (weather) data.
-Cleaning the data will also require some clever tricks to avoid just dropping rows with null or invalid values.
+- The main issue will be integrating data.

 # Somshubra